akshatmittal/v4-twamm-hook/README.md

 This hook implements the TWAMM (Time-Weighted Average Market Maker) strategy for Uniswap V4.
 The strategy is explained in detail in the [TWAMM explainer](https://www.paradigm.xyz/2021/07/twamm) by Paradigm.

-This implementation specifically implements the TWAMM Order Strategy using a Hook on the Uniswap V4 Pool.
-Given that this is implemented entirely onchain, there are additional considerations associated with it.
+This contract implements the TWAMM Order Strategy as a Hook on Uniswap V4.
+Given that this is implemented entirely onchain, there are additional considerations associated with it. (see below)

+Authored by Uniswap Labs & Zaha Studio.

+## Deployments

+See the [Deployments](./deployments.md) file for the latest deployments and associated controllers.

+## Audits

+The TWAMM Hook was audited by ABDK Consulting & Certora.
+The audit reports can be found in the [audits](./audits) directory.

 ## Considerations